av-savchenko/face-emotion-recognition/README.md

 }
 ```

+## News
+- Our models let our team HSE-NN took the first place in the Learning from Synthetic Data (LSD) Challenge and the 3rd place in the Multi-Task Learning (MTL) Challenge in the [fourth Affective Behavior Analysis in-the-wild (ABAW) Competition](https://ibug.doc.ic.ac.uk/resources/eccv-2023-4th-abaw/)
-**[News]** Our models let our team HSE-NN took the 3rd place in the multi-task learning challenge, 4th places in Valence-Arousal and Expression challenges and 5th place in the Action Unite Detection Challenge in the [third Affective Behavior Analysis in-the-wild (ABAW) Competition](https://ibug.doc.ic.ac.uk/resources/cvpr-2022-3rd-abaw/).
+- Our models let our team HSE-NN took the 3rd place in the multi-task learning challenge, 4th places in Valence-Arousal and Expression challenges and 5th place in the Action Unite Detection Challenge in the [third Affective Behavior Analysis in-the-wild (ABAW) Competition](https://ibug.doc.ic.ac.uk/resources/cvpr-2022-3rd-abaw/).
 Our approach is presented in the [paper](https://arxiv.org/abs/2203.13436) accepted at CVPR 2022 ABAW Workshop.

+## Details
 All the models were pre-trained for face identification task using [VGGFace2 dataset](https://github.com/ox-vgg/vgg_face2).
 In order to train PyTorch models, [SAM code](https://github.com/davda54/sam) was borrowed.

 We upload several [models](models/affectnet_emotions) that obtained the state-of-the-art results for [AffectNet dataset](http://mohammadmahoor.com/affectnet/).
 The facial features extracted by these models lead to the state-of-the-art accuracy of face-only models on video datasets from EmotiW [2019](https://sites.google.com/view/emotiw2019), [2020](https://sites.google.com/view/emotiw2020) challenges: [AFEW (Acted Facial Expression In The Wild)](https://cs.anu.edu.au/few/AFEW.html), [VGAF (Video level Group AFfect)](https://ieeexplore.ieee.org/document/8925231) and [EngageWild](https://ieeexplore.ieee.org/document/8615851).